pedroassumpcao/incident/README.md

 ## Roadmap

 ### Next Steps
-- [ ] add Mix tasks to set up Postgres for Event Store and Projection Store;
 - [ ] add more commands and events to the example app;
+- [ ] add Mix task to generate Postgres projections;
 - [ ] add error modules;
 - [ ] add Process Managers to orchestrate more complex business logic or side effects, with rollback actions;

 ### Done
+- [x] add Mix task to set up Postgres for Event Store;
 - [x] publish version `0.3.0`;
 - [x] add Postgres as an option for event and projection storage via a built-in Ecto Adapter;
 - [x] set up Circle CI;